vk-cs/docs-public/docs/en/cases/cases-gitlab/case-gitlab/case-gitlab.md

     {note:info}

-    There is no need for the operating system firewall, since the [VK Cloud firewall controls](/en/networks/vnet/concepts/traffic-limiting) the incoming and outbound traffic on the VM.
+    There is no need for the operating system firewall, since the [VK Cloud security groups](/en/networks/vnet/concepts/traffic-limiting) control the incoming and outbound traffic on the VM.

     {/note}